exxeleron/enterprise-components/tutorial/Troubleshooting_windows.md

 ```

 ##### Problem
-mklink on Windows 7 requires more priviliges
+mklink on Windows 7 requires more privileges

 ##### Solution1
 Run 'cmd' as administrator - right clicking and choosing 'run as admin'